Individual Stocks vs Index Funds (Pros And Cons)

 With index funds, you do not get to choose any specific stock that it holds, which means you have less control over what companies you’re investing in.

 When you choose an index fund, you are stuck with the stocks in the index.
-You can’t pick and choose stocks when you invest in an index fund.
+You can’t pick and choose stocks with index fund investing.

 Your Returns Are Limited